 - 1 teaspoon baking soda

-- 1 teaspoon ground cinnamon (I made my own by grinding whole Rodelle cinnamon sticks in a coffee grinder)
+- 1 teaspoon ground cinnamon (I made my own by grinding whole Rodelle)

 - 1 teaspoon ground ginger